coltonrobbins73/Python_Tips/content/packages/Publishing.md

 ### Change github settings

-    In your github repo a
+    In your github repo go to "Settings" > "Pages" and change "Build and deployment source" to "Github Actions"